 The Music Box Theatre opened on August 22, 1929, a time when the movie palaces in downtown Chicago each had seating capacities of around 3,000 people.
 The Music Box, which sat 800, was considered an elaborate little brother to those theatres.
 Theatre Architecture magazine noted in 1929 that the theatre “represents the smaller, though charming and well equipped, sound picture theatre which is rapidly taking the place of the ‘deluxe’ palace.”

 The theatre was built for a cost of $110,000.
 The entire building, which also included nine storefronts and 32 apartments, cost $260,000.
-The building was designed by Louis A. Simon, a local architect who was better known for his Depression-era WPA Post Offices and homes for the nouveau riche.
+The building was designed by Louis I. Simon, a local architect who studied architecture at the Armor Institute in Chicago.
 The building was erected by The Southport Avenue Businessmen’s Association and operated by Lasker and Sons, who operated several smaller neighborhood houses in Chicago.

 The design of the Music Box was indicative of the growth of the motion picture.
 The grand movie palaces that preceded it were multiple-use facilities with stage and film presentation capabilities.
 The Music Box had no stage and, therefore, could only be a film presentation house.
 When the theatre was built, sound films were a new technology, and the plans included both an orchestra pit and organ chambers in case sound films failed and silent film accompaniment was needed.